Super Smash Bros. Ultimate has so much competitive potential

 So when Nintendo invited several members of the media to a four-hour hands-on event with Super Smash Bros.
 Ultimate, I went straight for the competitive gameplay.

 The first booth I went to had four players in a free-for-all setup, items and stage hazards on.
-This more resembles playing with friends hanging out -- it's funny to see paddles from Pong as an Assist Trophy pop up on the screen and smack Yoshi around the stage.
+This more resembles playing with friends hanging out -- it's funny to see paddles from Pong as an Assist Trophy pops up on the screen and smacks Yoshi around the stage.

 This is what Nintendo originally envisioned for the Super Smash Bros. series -- a fun party game where random items across video game history come in and add to the chaos.